 Yesterday was my birthday.
 I am 35.
 It sounds weird to me.
 I remember when my mom was 35.
 She was so ‘old’, now I’m that age and I still feel like I’m too young to be living the life I seem to be.
 How can I be responsible for two little girls and perfect as they are.
 I’m not old enough, or mature enough, or capable enough, surely?

 Anyway … they seem okay for now.
 As usual, I am winging it in this parenting maze of responsibility.

 It got me thinking though, how different celebrating a mom’s birthday actually is when you are a mom.

-Then we and did a bit of grocery shopping as we were expecting friends over for a braai later that afternoon.
-And then when we got back home, and as we were expecting company I had to clean the house.
-My favourite thing to do, especially on my birthday!! *Previous sentence must be read with dripping sarcasm!*
+Then we went and did a bit of grocery shopping as we were expecting friends over for a braai later that afternoon.
+When we got back home I had to clean the house.
+My favourite thing to do, especially on my birthday!! *To be read with dripping sarcasm!*